styx-emulator/styx-emulator/docs/source/adrs/1-use-of-rfcs-and-adrs.rst

 the actions taken.

-The structure and guidelines for ADRs will be defined in :ref:`adrs`, and RFCs will be defined in :ref:`rfcs`.
+The structure and guidelines for ADRs will be defined in :ref:`adrs`, and RFCs will be defined in the 'RFCs repository <https://github.com/styx-emulator/rfcs>'_

 Selfishly, this will hopefully keep more focus of the actual decision and the reasoning behind it documented in the ADR, and leave any niche technical